 In order to provide their customers with the best gaming experience, Nintendo has comprehensive parental controls

 that allow parents to have a more powerful voice in how their children use the console.
-The parental controls for the Nintendo Switch console
+The parental controls on the Nintendo Switch

 allow parents to:

 - Restrict software by age based on each game’s ESRB rating

 - Block posting to social media

 The Switch Parental Controls app has the same functionality, plus the following additional features:

 - View play activity

 , you can also set restrictions on Nintendo eShop purchases.
 Nintendo eShop restrictions can only be set through an account’s profile settings on a PC or smart device, accessible by signing in to http://accounts.nintendo.com